 Features of Sufism

 One of the distinct features of Sufism is the importance it places on the guidance of a spiritual teacher or “Murshid.”
-The Murshid serves as a mentor, guiding the Sufi aspirant on the path towards spiritual realization.
+The Murshid serves as a mentor, guiding the Sufi aspirant on the path towards spiritual realisation.
 The bond between the Murshid and the disciple is based on love and trust, and the transfer of spiritual energy from the Murshid to the disciple is a vital aspect of the Sufi tradition.
 Some other important features of Sufism are –

 - The Sufis rejected the elaborate rituals and codes of behaviour demanded by the Muslim religious scholars.